-Frahn Koerner’s multi-media artwork [painting, drawing, photography, installation and video] is fueled by universal narratives of adventure, transformation and tenacity.
+Frahn Koerner’s multi-media artwork [painting, drawing, photography, installation and video] is fueled by universal narratives of challenge, adventure, transformation, tenacity and grace.
 Ideas are illuminated by a robust inner spirituality.
 Her work has recently been described as addressing gender and resilience… resonating with current events.

 Writing in the studio and at home has been an essential component throughout her process.
 Recent works have more overtly incorporated excerpts from her journals; also used are key phrases from the #metoo movement and contemporary politics.
 A prime example is a piece which includes a selected quote made by U.S. Senator Cory Booker to Dr. Christine Blasey Ford after her testimony during the Brett Kavanaugh Supreme Court nominee hearing.